 - No exit fees: Standard variable energy tariffs don’t often come with exit fees, allowing you to switch deals freely if you find a cheaper one that’ll help save you money.

 Alternatively, if the price cap rises, you could end up paying more per kWh of energy, which means you could see an increase in your energy bills if you’re not careful.

-If you enjoy the notion that your annual energy bill will not increase over a lengthy period of time (12 to 24 months), then the fixed price tariff is the energy tariff for you.
+In normal market conditions, it is a great idea to fix your energy deal.
+You can get a fixed price tariff for 12, 24 or even 36 months.
 Wholesale energy price rises will not affect you, and you won’t need to concern yourself with any price cap news.

 If you enjoy flexibility, and the freedom to move from tariff to tariff when it suits you best in order to look for the best deals that’ll save you money, then a variable tariff is probably your best bet.